MET-OM/dnora/docs/index.rst

 =====================================
 1. Installation of **SWAN**.
 The latest SWAN version can be downloaded from https://sourceforge.net/projects/swanmodel/files/swan/ .
 The installation procedure can be found in: https://swanmodel.sourceforge.io/online_doc/swanimp/node4.html

+2. Installation of **WAVEWATCH III**.
+The latest model version can be downloaded from https://github.com/NOAA-EMC/WW3 .
+The installation procedure can be found in: https://github.com/NOAA-EMC/WW3/wiki/Quick-Start

-2. Installation of **SWASH**.
-The latest SWASH version can be downloaded from https://sourceforge.net/projects/swash/ .
+3. Installation of **SWASH**.
+The latest model version can be downloaded from https://sourceforge.net/projects/swash/ .
 The installation procedure can be found in: https://swash.sourceforge.io/online_doc/swashimp/node4.html

-3. Installation of **HOS-ocean**.
+4. Installation of **HOS-ocean**.
 The latest HOS-ocean version can be downloaded from https://github.com/LHEEA/HOS-ocean .
 The installation procedure can be found in: https://github.com/LHEEA/HOS-ocean/wiki/Installation

 To run the models within dnora, the paths, where the models are installed, need to be defined in .bashrc, e.g., ::